vandre-sales/meliva-ds/docs/pages/getting-started/localization.md

 ## Available Translations

-Shoelace ships with a number of translations.
+Web Awesome ships with a number of translations.
 The default is English (US), which also serves as the fallback locale.
 As such, you do not need to import the English translation.
 To see a list of all available translations in the latest version, [refer to this directory](https://github.com/shoelace-style/shoelace/tree/current/src/translations).

-The location of translations depends on how you're consuming Shoelace.
+The location of translations depends on how you're consuming Web Awesome.

 - If you're using the CDN, [import them from the CDN](https://www.jsdelivr.com/package/npm/@shoelace-style/shoelace?path=%CDNDIR%%2Ftranslations)
 - If you're using a bundler, import them from `@shoelace-style/shoelace/%NPMDIR%/translations/[lang].js`